natlund/zola_website/content/software_engineering/principles_of_code_structure.md

 # Make Execution Flow Obvious

-Four paragraphs appearing at the beginning of the chapter Distinguish Algorithm-like Code From Data-like Code apply here.
+Four paragraphs appearing at the beginning of the chapter _Distinguish Algorithm-like Code From Data-like Code_ apply here.
 For convenience, we repeat them verbatim here:

 Time is linear.
 Time is just one damn thing after another.

-Important Corollary: The execution of a computer program is a _sequence_ of operations, one after the other.
+Important corollary: The execution of a computer program is a _sequence_ of operations, one after the other.
 We can say that program flow is _linear_.

 Even more important corollary:  Reading is a linear process.
 We read one element at a time, _incrementally_ building an understanding of the whole piece.